 National and regional administrations are targeted since they are concerned by the implementation of EU environmental legislations at these levels.

 European institutions (European Commission DG AGRI, CLIMA, ENVI, and MEPs in relevant Committees AGRI, ENVI, ITRE) are targeted as they might be interested in conceptual reflections on their work.

 All courses are taught in English.
 Even though applicants are not required to present an official certificate of language proficiency, they have to be fluent in English in order to follow the course, actively participate in classroom discussions, and interact with other participants.

 Knowledge on EU Affairs

-Participating students, practitioners and policymakers should already have followed at least one introductory course on European governance or have a sound experience in EU affairs to apply for the programme.
+Participating students, practitioners, and policymakers should have already taken at least one introductory course on European governance or have a sound experience in EU affairs to apply for the programme.

 To apply for the programme, please complete the 2019 APPLICATION FORM and send it to the POLLEN Project Officer by email.
 Please note that the number of participants is limited.
 Only applications duly completed will be evaluated.

 September 1, 2018: Applications open.
 EARLY REGISTRATION FEES for those who will apply before November 15, 2018

 December 15, 2018: Deadline for applications

 Early enrollment is strongly encouraged as the number of participants is limited.
 Your application will be processed within two weeks of receipt of the complete form.